 To date, we have financed our operations primarily with proceeds from the sale of equity securities and, to a lesser extent, proceeds from borrowing under a secured loan facility.
-Through September 30, 2022, we had received net proceeds of \$699.3 million through the sale of shares of common stock and warrants exercisable for common stock in public offerings and at-the-market offerings.
-As of September 30, 2022, we had eash and cash equivalents and short-term investments of \$371 R million
+Through December 31, 2023, we had received net proceeds of \$935.9 million through the sale of shares of common stock and pre-funded warrants exercisable for common stock in public offerings and at-the-market offerings, as well as net \$42.8 million from our incurrence of debt under the term loan agreement with Hercules.
+As of December 31, 2023, we had cash and cash equivalents and short-term investments of \$466.4 million.